This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 Visual list of ingredients for making a vegan tofu pad thai recipe.
 Each ingredient is labelled with text.

-• Rice Noodles: Look for rice noodles, usually in a clear package.
+• Rice Noodles: Look for flat rice noodles, usually in a clear package.
 Any brand works!
 Sometimes they’re even called pad Thai noodles.
 If you can’t find rice noodles, you could substitute something like soba noodles or even ramen.

 • Soy Sauce: Use low-sodium soy sauce.
 If you’re gluten-free, you can substitute it with gluten-free tamari sauce or coconut aminos.